 The significant accounting policies presented in the consolidated financial statements are summarized below.
-Except for Note3 and Note4(l) specifically indicated, the following accounting policies were applied consistently throughout the periods presented in the consolidated financial statements.
+Except specifically indicated, the following accounting policies were applied consistently throughout the periods presented in the consolidated financial statements.

 (a) Statement of compliance

 The consolidated financial statements are the English translation of the Chinese version prepared and used in the Republic of China.
 If there is any conflict between, or any difference in the interpretation of the English and Chinese language consolidated financial statements, the Chinese version shall prevail.